-(10) FEES.-An agreement entered into pursuant to this section may authorize the private entity to impose fees to members of the public for the use of the facility.
-The following provisions apply to the agreement:
+(8)(10) FEES.-A comprehensive An agreement entered into pursuant to this section may authorize the private entity to impose fees to members of the public for the use of the facility.
+The following provisions apply to the comprehensive agreement:

-(a) The responsible public entity may develop new facilities or increase capacity in existing facilities through agreements with public-private partnerships.
+(a) The responsible public entity may develop new facilities or increase capacity in existing facilities through a comprehensive agreement with a private entity agreements with public-private partnerships.

-(b) The public-private partnership agreement must ensure that the facility is properly operated, maintained, or improved in accordance with standards set forth in the comprehensive agreement.
+(b) The comprehensive public-private partnership agreement must ensure that the facility is properly operated, maintained, or improved in accordance with standards set forth in the comprehensive agreement.

-(c) The responsible public entity may lease existing fee-for-use facilities through a public-private partnership agreement.
+(c) The responsible public entity may lease existing fee-for-use facilities through a comprehensive public-private partnership agreement.

-(d) Any revenues must be regulated by the responsible public entity pursuant to the comprehensive agreement.
+(d) Any revenues must be authorized by and applied in the manner set forth in regulated by the responsible public entity pursuant to the comprehensive agreement.

-(e) A negotiated portion of revenues from fee-generating uses must be returned to the public entity over the life of the agreement.
+(e) A negotiated portion of revenues from fee-generating uses $\underline{may} = \underline{may} + \underline{must}$ be returned to the responsible public entity over the life of the comprehensive agreement.

-(11) FINANCING.
+(9)(11) FINANCING.-